canonical/maas-anvil/README.md

 ```

 ### Bootstrap the first node

-During installation of the HAProxy charm, you will be asked for a virtual_ip.
-Pass an empty value to disable it.
+Note: If accept defaults is not passed, you will be asked for a `virtual_ip` during installation of the HAProxy charm.
-Passing any other valid IP will install the KeepAliveD charm, allowing you to connect to HA MAAS using the VIP.
+Pass an empty value to disable it, or any valid IP to enable; the Keepalived charm will be installed to enable connecting to HA MAAS using the VIP.

 ```bash
 ubuntu@infra1:~$ maas-anvil cluster bootstrap \